minche-tsai/cdk-cloudfront-plus/API.md

 ----|-----------
 [AccessOriginByGeolocation](#cdk-cloudfront-plus-accessoriginbygeolocation)|(SO8118)Access Origin by Geolocation.
 [AntiHotlinking](#cdk-cloudfront-plus-antihotlinking)|The Anti-Hotlinking extension.
+[ConvertQueryString](#cdk-cloudfront-plus-convertquerystring)|Convert a query string to key-value pairs and add them into header.
 [Custom](#cdk-cloudfront-plus-custom)|Custom extension sample.
 [CustomErrorPage](#cdk-cloudfront-plus-customerrorpage)|Display customized error pages, or mask 4XX error pages, based on where the error originated.
 [DefaultDirIndex](#cdk-cloudfront-plus-defaultdirindex)|Default Directory Indexes in Amazon S3-backed Amazon CloudFront Origins.